You Can Handle The Rapids, But Can You Handle The Beer?

 It was April of 1993 when I got my first brewing job.
 I needed to find some employment and I sort of hit the wave — it was that first wave of the craft brew scene in the early 90’s and I ended up over at Deschutes Brewery in Bend, OR.
 Then, in 2008 I hooked up with Tom Hammond and another friend of mine, Anders Johansen, who did the set up for Southern Oregon Brewing, and I just stuck around.

 Now the craft brew scene is making it to the great outdoors.
-When you got invited to be the brewer on an O.A.R.S.
-Craft Beer Tasting trip, what went through your head?
+When you got invited to be the brewer on a Rogue River OARS Craft Beer Tasting trip, what went through your head?

-I grew up in Grants Pass, OR, but I had never been down the Wild & Scenic Rogue, so it was a treat.
+I grew up in Grants Pass, OR, but I had never been down the Wild & Scenic Rogue River, so it was a treat.
 It’s really a fun one.
 I know there are bigger whitewater rivers out there, but it’s pretty fantastically beautiful.

 What was your craft beer river trip like?